FundMyHome: How It’s Good And Bad For You

 Well, you now have a very important decision to make – one more important than what you’re having for dinner tonight.

 Three things can happen in this case: the house value appreciates, the house value depreciates, or the house value stays the same.
-Let’s look at each of these scenario and their possible outcome.
+We’ll look at each of these scenarios.

 You are also not tied to the house in case you come to realise that you don’t really like the location, or if you have switched jobs.
 After five years, you can sell your place, withdraw your initial RM60,000 investment (plus profits) and move to another home.